Clinical-Genomics/loqusdb/README.md

   --help                 Show this message and exit.

 Commands:
-  delete  Delete the variants of a case load    Load the variants of a case The loading is... wipe    Wipe the entire db export  Export the variants in a database
+  cases     Display cases in database delete    Delete the variants of a family export    Export variants to VCF format index     Add indexes to database load      Load the variants of a family migrate   Migrate an old loqusdb instance variants  Display variants in database wipe      Wipe a loqusdb instance
 ```